-- It is quite thick, hardy than the leaves but shows veins and consists of stomata like in ordinary leaves.
+- It consists of stomata like in ordinary leaves.

 - The calyx can be free or fused in origin.

-- In the fused calyx, sepals form a calyx tube when the fusion occurs towards the base, and the remaining free portion refers as calyx limbs.
+- In the fused calyx, sepals form a calyx tube when the fusion occurs towards the base, and the remaining free portion refers to calyx limbs.

-- When the sepals appear like petals, they are called as “Tepals”.
+- When the sepals appear like petals, they are called “Tepals”.

-- A group of sepal sometimes undergo modifications where it develops several appendages depending upon the environmental adaptation.
+- Sometimes, a group of sepals undergo modifications to develop several appendages, depending upon the environmental adaptation.

-- In the majority of plants, sepal drops off as the flower blooms, but in few, it remains intact till the petals fall off and few remains intact permanently with the fruit.
+- In the majority of plants, sepal drops off as the flower blooms.
+But, in few plants, sepals remain intact till the petals fall off, and few remain intact permanently with the fruit.

 Types of Calyx

-In different plants, the calyx may differ in size, structure, loss or persistence etc. depending upon which the calyx classifies into the following types.
+The calyx may differ in size, structure, loss or persistence in different plants, depending upon which the calyx is classified into the following types.

 Depending upon the structure of calyx

-Tubular: The sepals appear tube-like, as in Nicotiana.
+- Tubular: The sepals appear tube-like, as in Nicotiana species.

-Urceolate: The sepals appear as urn shape, like in Hyoscyamus.
+- Urceolate: The sepals appear as urn-shaped, like in Hyoscyamus species.

-Bilabiate: It consists of two lips, as in Ocimum, Salvia etc.
+- Bilabiate: It consists of two lips, as in Ocimum and Salvia species.

-Campanulate: Calyx resembles a bell-shape, as in Lathyrus odoratus.
+- Campanulate: Calyx seems like a bell shape, as in Lathyrus odoratus.

-Cupulate: The calyx appears cup-like, as in Gossypium.
+- Cupulate: The calyx seems cup-like, as in Gossypium species.

 Depending upon the fusion of sepals

-Polysepalous: In this type, the sepals are free.
+- Polysepalous: Here, the sepals are free.
 Examples: Anona, Tomato etc.

 Depending upon the loss and persistence of a calyx

-Caducous: In this type, sepals fall down as the flower blooms, like in poppy plant.
+- Caducous: In this type, sepals fall as the flower blooms, like in the poppy plant.

-Deciduous: In this type, sepals fall down along with the petals after its fertilization, as in the mustard plant.
+- Deciduous: In this type, sepals fall along with the petals after fertilization, like in the mustard plant.

-Persistent: In this kind, the sepals remain intact with the fruits, like in brinjal, chillies etc. It further categorizes into two groups:
+- Persistent: In this kind, the sepals remain intact with the fruits, like brinjal, chillies etc. It is further categorized into two groups:

-- Marcescent: When the persistent calyx acquires shrivelled appearance and shows no growth after fertilization, then it is termed as the marcescent calyx.
+- Marcescent: When the persistent calyx acquires a shrivelled appearance and shows no growth after fertilization, known as marcescent calyx.
 Example; Guava.

-- Accrescent: In this type, a persistent calyx simultaneously grows in size with the increasing size of the fruit even after fertilization, and termed as the accrescent calyx.
+- Accrescent: In this type, a persistent calyx simultaneously grows in size with the increasing fruit size even after fertilization and termed as the accrescent calyx.
 Example; Physalis.